 If someone has partially detoxed from oxycodone and experiences a relapse, this can increase the chances of overdose.

-In addition to the risk of overdose and addiction, long-term abuse of oxycodone can cause dangerously decreased levels of testosterone in some people.
-Other long-term effects of oxycodone abuse include swelling of the arms and legs and chronic constipation.
+In addition to the risk of overdose and addiction, long-term use of oxycodone can cause dangerously decreased levels of testosterone in some people.
+Other long-term effects of oxycodone use include swelling of the arms and legs and chronic constipation.

 Chronic misuse of oxycodone can also result in immunosuppression or a general weakening of the immune system.
 Possible effects of opioid-induced immunosuppression have been reported to include susceptibility to infection, increased risk of cancer, and an increased risk of HIV infection.